 The term "Benefit Plan Investor" as defined in the Plan Asset Regulation includes (i) any employee benefit plan as defined in Section 3(3) of ERISA that is subject to Title I of ERISA, (ii) any plan described in and subject to Section 4975(e)(1) of the Code and (iii) any entity whose underlying assets are deemed to include assets of an employee benefit plan or plan by reason of the ownership of equity interests in such entity by one or more employee benefit plans or a plans.
 Under the Plan Asset Regulation, the term "equity interest" is defined as any interest in an entity other than an instrument that is treated as indebtedness under "applicable local law" and which has no "substantial equity features".
-Except for the Class 2B-2 Notes (and RCR Notes for which Class 2B-2 Notes may be exchanged), the Notes should not be considered to be "equity interests" in the Issuer.
+Except for the Class 2B-1 and Class 2B-2 Notes (and Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged), the Notes should not be considered to be "equity interests" in the Issuer.
 This determination is based in part on the traditional debt features of such Notes, including the absence from such Notes of conversion rights, warrants and other typical equity features.
 As a result, the Issuer's assets should not be treated as plan assets under the Plan Asset Regulation.